simen64/IMST-notes/README.md

-# IMST-notes
+# IT-notes
-Notater for IMST
+Notater for IT skrevet av elever fra IMST